ahlstromcj/seq66/README.md

         *   Fixed error in playlist::verify() adding an empty list.
         *   Improving the handling of headless seq66cli; added a "quit" automation function for MIDI-only use.
-        *   Fixing some issues with reading Cakewalk WRK files.
+        *   Fixed some issues with reading Cakewalk WRK files.
     *   Version 0.93.2:
         *   Changed the mute-group format inside the MIDI file to use a much less disk space (about 3K less).
 Can be set in the 'rc' file to